swiftlang/swift-syntax/Sources/SwiftLexicalLookup/SwiftLexicalLookup.docc/LookupRules.md

 # Unqualified Lookup Rules

 ## Overview
 Unqualified lookup can be initiated from any source position, optionally targeting a specific identifier for name comparison.
 Unqualified lookup traverses the syntax tree from bottom-up, collecting names that match the lookup criteria.
-A name matches the lookup if the specified identifier (if present) refers to the introduced name and the position from which the unqualified lookup was triggered is preceded by the position where the name was introduced (if specified).
+A name matches the lookup if the specified identifier (if present) refers to the introduced name and the position from which the unqualified lookup was triggered is preceded by the position where the name was introduced, provided the name enforces position based availability by itself (such exceptions are for example type declarations).

 ## Default Scope Behavior
 Names are introduced and their availabilities are set by special syntax nodes referred to as syntax scopes or simply scopes.
 By default, each scope for lookup produces a result object that associates the scope of origin with the matched names.
 Lookup is then invoked on the parent scope, i.e., the closest syntax scope ancestor of the original scope in the syntax tree.